rajkumar-robosoft/breakout-game/README.md

 # breakout-game
-RxJS implementation of Breakout game.
+RxJS implementation of Breakout game and bootstraped using Parcel